 Take your time with this.
 Listen to understand, ask open questions, and summarise what you hear to check you have understood your client’s situation, needs and preferences.
 Even very senior people like you to listen to them.
 The more you know the client, the easier influencing is.

 Float a Proposal

 Finally, talk about what happened.
 If the project was a success, what else does the client want?
 Who else might be interested in similar work?
-If the project was partially successful, you both might want to do more work.
+You might want to do more work if the project was partially successful.
 Revisit the steps above and float a new proposal.